Anaerobic Digestion of Sludge

 Wastewater Engineering by Metcalf and Eddy (sometimes known as, “the water treatment engineer’s bible”) lists three main water treatment based variants:-

-The Anaerobic Baffled Reactor (ABR): Not described in detail but uses the same principle and the bio-mass is not fixed but held in suspension in each of four tank reactor vessels through which the effluent passes in series with a progressively cleaner supernatant flowing upward and over a weir in each.
+2. The Anaerobic Baffled Reactor (ABR): Not described in detail but uses the same principle and the bio-mass is not fixed but held in suspension in each of four tank reactor vessels through which the effluent passes in series with a progressively cleaner supernatant flowing upward and over a weir in each.

-The Anaerobic Migrating Blanket Reactor (AMBR): Developed at Stanford University in the 1980s.
-Sounds complicated but is similar to the ABR but with mixing only within the depth of the sludge blanket and in a manner which maintains a discrete sludge blanket and a supernatant which clarifies as it flows upward after leaving the sludge blanket, in each tank.
+This sounds complicated but is similar to the ABR but with mixing only within the depth of the sludge blanket and in a manner that maintains a discrete sludge blanket and a supernatant which clarifies as it flows upward after leaving the sludge blanket, in each tank.